The pro-nilpotent Lawrence-Krammer-Bigelow representation: The general recipe

 In our examples, the space $X$ will typically be a partitioned configuration space

-where $N$ is a manifold, $\bk = (k_1,\ldots,k_l)$ is an $l$-tuple of positive integers summing to $k\geq 1$ and $\mathfrak{S}_{\bk} = \mathfrak{S}_{k_1} \times \cdots \times \mathfrak{S}_{k_l}$, considered as a subgroup of $\mathfrak{S}_k$.
+where $N$ is a manifold, $\bk = (k_{1},\ldots,k_{l})$ is an $l$-tuple of positive integers summing to $k\geq 1$ and $\mathfrak{S}_{\bk} = \mathfrak{S}_{k_{1}} \times \cdots \times \mathfrak{S}_{k_{l}}$, considered as a subgroup of $\mathfrak{S}_{k}$.

-In \cite{PSIIp}, we prove the following lemma, which gives sufficient conditions for an inclusion of configuration spaces to induce isomorphisms on twisted Borel-Moore homology.
-It is a generalisation of a lemma originally due to Bigelow~\cite[Lemma~3.1]{BigelowHomrep}, and also recovers, as special cases, similar results appearing in \cite[Lemma~3.3]{AnKo}, \cite[Theorem~6.6]{anghelpalmer} and \cite[Theorem~A(a)]{BlanchetPalmerShaukat}.
+In \cite[Th.~2.1]{PSIIp}, we prove the following theorem, which gives sufficient conditions for an inclusion of configuration spaces to induce isomorphisms on twisted Borel-Moore homology.
+It is a generalisation of a result originally due to Bigelow~\cite[Lem.~3.1]{BigelowHomrep}, and also recovers, as special cases, similar results appearing in \cite[Lem.~3.3]{AnKo}, \cite[Th.~6.6]{anghelpalmer} and \cite[Th.~A(a)]{BlanchetPalmerShaukat}.